2020 Pacific hurricane season: Tropical Storm Hernan

 In Mexico, 97,000 customers lost electricity.
-Hernan dropped precipitation amounts of 5-9 inches (127–228 mm) of rainfall from Michoacán to Nayarit, causing flash flooding and mudslides in the Mexican states of Jalisco and Colima.
-It prompted many families to flee their homes.
+Hernan dropped heavy rainfall across southwestern Mexico, peaking at 23.24 in in Jalisco. causing flash flooding and mudslides in several states.
 At least 400 people were evacuated in Jalisco, and 18 people stuck on their roof in the state had to be rescued.
 In Cihuatlán, roughly 365 residents evacuated into shelters.
 A sinkhole shut down a portion of Mexican Federal Highway 80 between Santa Cruz and San Patricio, a mudslide closed down another part of the freeway near Lázaro Cárdenas.
 The Cuixmala River overflowed its banks, causing parts of Mexican Federal Highway 200 to shut down.
 The town of La Manzanilla was mostly inundated by floodwaters which caused a bridge near the town to collapse.
 Several schools were damaged by Hernan in the state of Colima.
 In Tamala, a parota tree fell on a road, blocking traffic.
 In Manzanillo, some homes and streets were damaged and covered with mud.
 In Nayarit, a mudslide occurred on a hill behind a populated neighborhood in Xalisco, however, no damage has been reported from this incident.
 Despite Hernan weakening into a tropical depression before landfall in Baja California Sur, local weather services in the area advised residents to take extreme precautions.
+Total damage from Hernan in Mexico was estimated at 1.1 billion pesos (US$51.4 million).